ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/5-FAQ/03-Wabbajack.md

 ## **2.)
 Why does Wabbajack say it cannot find my Fallout New Vegas install?**

 This usually happens when the game is moved to another folder than Wabbajack was originally ran with.
 Go to C:\Users\YOURUSERNAME\AppData\Local and delete the Wabbajack folder.
 This will clear the settings and regenerate the next time Wabbajack is ran.

+## **3.)
+Wabbajack is still failing/having issues while downloading**

+- Make sure you are logged into Nexus through Wabbajack.
+After doing so restart Wabbajack and continue the download

+- If errors still occur, go to your search bar and type %APPDATA%, then hit enter
+- From here go to Local/Wabbajack and clear out the folder
+- When you relaunch Wabbajack, make sure to login to Nexus, then continue the download process from there